kevinr1299/Ravn-Challenge-Django-KevinRomero/README.md

 StarWars Challenge | RAVN
 =============================

-StarWars Challenge consists of a RESTfull API where you can request the paginated character's information, the Django admin where you can save, edit or delete information, and a web client where you can request the characters to the API.
+StarWars Challenge consists of a RESTfull API where you request the paginated character's information, the Django admin where you can save, edit or delete it, and a web client where you can request the characters at API.

 ## Technologies
 List of technologies used to develop the project: